ory/docs/docs/oathkeeper/pipeline/authn.md

 In the background, this handler will fetch all JSON Web Key Sets provided by configuration key `authenticators.jwt.jwks_urls` and use those keys to verify the signature.
-If the signature can not be verified by any of those keys, the JWT is considered invalid.
+If the signature can't be verified by any of those keys, the JWT is considered invalid.